 As part of EFA’s assurance programme, it may choose to visit your academy to review the evidence used to inform your self-assessment.

-You will need to get your FMGS endorsed by your board of trustees or an appropriate delegated committee and submit it to EFA using the online form within 4 months of opening.
+You will need to get your FMGS endorsed by your board of trustees or an appropriate delegated committee and your accounting officer must submit it to EFA using the online form within 4 months of opening.

 Alternatives to the FMGS